 How does it work?
 Do I need to read a map?

 For the Self-Guided Rides we provide annotated maps with very precise directions written on an A4 laminated sheet.
 This sheet is attached to you via a lanyard (with a safety clip).
 The bridleways are also well marked with bridleway signs.
 If you need glasses to read a map, do bring them with you!
 The maps are based on Ordnance Survey and we have a licence to reproduce them for you to use.
 Please return after use.
 If you follow the directions you won't get lost!

-If you don't want to read a map, join one of our guided rides on a Wednesday morning (sometimes on Sundays) where we will guide you in a small group, or if you have a minimum of 4 people, we can arrange a bespoke Guided Ride to suit you and your friends.
+If you don't want to read a map, join one of our guided rides that we occasionaly run on a Wednesday morning (sometimes on Sundays) where we will guide you in a small group, or if you have a minimum of 4 people, we can arrange a bespoke Guided Ride to suit you and your friends.

 Do I need my own horse or can I hire one?

 Yes, you need your own horse.
 I'm sorry but we don't hire out horses, or offer lessons.

 I can't find transport - do you know anyone?